adult-video/tram-app/readme.md

 - Save - Will save the current state as a `.tram` file
 - Open - Allows you to open a previously state that was saved to file.
 - Settings - Will open the Settings window
-- Export Image - Will export a PNG of the current visual (without text).
-You can stop the sequencer and then use the `Transport>Forwards` and `Transport>Backwards` functions from the menu to slowly step through the visual.
-- Start Recording -> Will start the inbuilt screen recorder for the visual (without text).
-A running recording is indicated by the blinking transport button in the upper right corner
-- Stop Recording -> Will stop a running recording and save it as a `.webm` video.

 ### View